othercodes/blog/pages/02.blog/blockchain-data-structures/blog_item.en.md

 facebookenable: true
 date: '29-03-2020 00:00'
 slug: estructura-de-datos-blockchain
+aura:
+    metadata:
+        description: 'Analysis of blockchain as a data structure, characteristics and applications.'
+        keywords: 'blockchain, data structures, blockchain php'
 ---

 When we hear the word _blockchain_, we automatically think of Bitcoin or Cryptocurrencies, however _blockchain_ is, no more and no less, a type of **data structure**.